I make functional stoneware pottery for everyday use!

 Please feel free to browse through the gallery.
 All Pinder Pottery is microwave, dishwasher, and oven safe.
 Each piece is fired to 2167 degrees at which time it vitrifies to a strong, non-porous surface; making it practical for everyday use.

 Don't forget to look at the Events tab for the Galena Studio Tour events where we welcome you to our open studios for demonstrations, tours, and light refreshments.
 This is a unique opportunity to take a self-guided studio tour and meet the artists, see them work, and learn the story behind their artwork.

 I did not have a conscious decision in high school to have the dream of making pottery as a profession.
-As a young child, I made dough art, use oven fired sculpture clay, knitted, made pull rugs, and made pillows.
-I even made sand sculpture using sand under swings in parks.
+As a young child, I made dough art, use oven fired sculpture clay.
+I even made sand sculpture using sand under swings in the localparks.
 I made hundreds of drawings, paintings and sculptures through high school and through college.

 I never thought to make functional pottery.
 From my view, I simply did not have any interest and did not see the value in making pottery that has been mass produced from commercial businesses for last 200 years which is stocked in every big box stores and small retail stores.

 My advisor in college signed me up for an entry level pottery course in 1985 during my 2nd year of college.
 On my first day of pottery class at North Central College, I made what was comfortable.
 I made a life-sized sculpture of one of my gym shoes that I was wearing that day, while other classmates made pinch pots.
 I have always enjoyed a challenge and do not want to make the ordinary or simple.